 Reasonably Priced Accommodation in Amsterdam – €€

-A-Train Hotel – located close to the Amsterdam Centraal Station, this is an excellent option if you are traveling by train to Amsterdam.
+A-Train Hotel – located close to the Amsterdam Centraal Station, this is an excellent option if you are traveling by train in the Netherlands.

-Hotel Fita – a great hotel in a privileged location in Amsterdam, just a short walk to the city’s most prestigious museums.
+Hotel Fita – a great hotel in a privileged location in the city, just a short walk to the city’s most prestigious museums.

 Luxurious Hotels in Amsterdam – €€€

-Waldorf Astoria Amsterdam – one of the most luxurious hotels in the city center of Amsterdam.
+Waldorf Astoria Amsterdam – one of the most luxurious hotels in the city center.